2021 PDC Pro Tour: EuroAsian Darts Corporation (EADC) Pro Tour

 The EuroAsian Darts Corporation hosted 6 events held over 2 weekends.
 Dmitriy Gorbunov topped the rankings to secure a place partnering Tour Card Holder Boris Koltsov in the Russia team for the 2021 PDC World Cup of Darts.

 Championship Darts Corporation (CDC) Pro Tour

-On 10 May 2021, it was announced that the CDC would hold a 2021 tour consisting of six events of a USA Tour over two blocks of three in the USA in July and September, as there was still no guarantees of being able to have both American and Canadian players at the same event.
-A separate Canadian Tour took place in August and October.
+On 10 May 2021, it was announced that the CDC would hold a 2021 tour consisting of six events of a US tour over two blocks of three in the US in July and September, as there was still no guarantees of being able to have both American and Canadian players at the same event.
+A separate Canadian tour took place in August and October.
 The final leader of both 2021 Tour rankings earned a place at the World Championships.
-The top 8 players of both 2021 Tour rankings earned a place at the 2021 CDC Continental Cup on 20 November.
+The top eight players of both 2021 Tour rankings earned a place at the 2021 CDC Continental Cup on 20 November.
 Danny Lauby Jr. and John Norman Jnr won the USA and Canada titles respectively, and qualified for the 2022 PDC World Darts Championship.